bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 ```bash
 python3  scripts/my_train.py --gpu=1 --dataset_path  <Your path to HYouTube> --train_list ./train_list.txt --val_list ./test_frames.txt --backbone_type <Your backbone type> --backbone  <Your backbone model> --previous_num 8 --future_num 8 --use_feature --normalize_inside --exp_name <exp_name> --lut_map_dir <directory to store lut map> --lut_output_dir <directory to store lut output>
 ```
-It will directly read LUT result and not need to read all neigbors images.
-It will speed up.
+It can directly read LUT result without the need to read all neigboring frames, which will speed up the training process.

-Notice you can also choose your own previous number and future number of neigbors by changing Arguments **previous_num/future_num**.
+Notice that you can also decide your own number of previous and future neigbors by changing Arguments **previous_num/future_num**.
 The Argument **Use_feature** decides whether to use final feature of backbone model.
-You can refer Table 2 in the paper for more information.
+You can refer to Table 2 in the paper for more information.

 ## Evaluate